 The Barclay Review of non-domestic rates in Scotland published its report in 2017 making a series of recommendations to the Scottish Government on changes that should be made to the business rates system.
-The Scottish Government accepted most of the recommendations and has now published a consultation on how best to implement the proposed changes (see a summary of the questions below).
+The Scottish Government accepted most of the recommendations and in 2018 published a consultation on how best to implement the proposed changes (see a summary of the questions below).

 While the Scottish Government declined the recommendation to remove charity relief for certain university properties and for ALEOs, it confirmed that it will remove charity relief for most independent schools from April 2020.
 However, the Scottish Government has committed that schools for children and young people with additional support needs that are in receipt of disabled persons relief or charitable relief will be able to retain that relief.
 The Scottish Government has also recognised that there may be a small number of independent schools with exceptional circumstances, such as specialist music schools that require further consideration and requests feedback on this point (see Q22).

 The summary of responses notes that: “the Independent Education Sector commented that the Barclay Review unfairly targeted Independent Schools as the suggestion of exempting certain types of Independent Schools would unfairly benefit some schools whilst leaving others struggling.
 The Scottish Charity Regulator commented that the “creation of a ‘two-tier’ charity sector within a ‘single-tier’ regulatory regime could be damaging to the public’s trust and confidence in both the sector and charity law.”
 They also stated that the proposed change to remove non-domestic rates relief from certain Independent Schools may devalue “charity status of certain groups of charities”.